cambrad3/cambrad3.github.io/index.md

 The RMSE, R-squared and Mean Absolute Error values were used to compare the performance of different models.
 ->RMSE and R-squared comparison goes here

+Our experiments include regularizing linear regression algorithm with ridge(l2), lasso (l1) and elastic net techniques.
+Any sports data will have extreme stats.
+To handle such outliers in the player stats we have also experimented with Huber loss in linear regression.
+This model handles outliers well by minimizing the contribution of outliers to the loss function.

+The below chart compares various techniques in linear regression.
+We have used RMSE, MAE for evaluating the models.

+<img src='https://www.dropbox.com/s/1gwmtls6d14v8qq/Screen%20Shot%202019-11-11%20at%2010.49.46%20PM.png?raw=1'>

+To further improve the model, we have trained a RandomForest Regressor with hyperparameter tuning using k-fold cross validation technique.
+Below chart shows the important features in the Random Forest model.
+<img src= "https://www.dropbox.com/s/nnsljl3f69p0koi/Screen%20Shot%202019-11-11%20at%2010.14.10%20PM.png?raw=1">

+We have also trained boosting algorithms, the gradient boosting regressor gives the best results out of all the models.
+Below chart compares various models.

 After analysis and comparison between different models, we picked the best model for further analysis on players.
 In this approach We picked 10 players and predicted their corresponding career winshares, using their rookie features for the selected model.
 Furthermore, we used these predicted winshares, and predicted which player in our current dataset they will most likely have the closest winshares to, in their future career.-> I need to revise this sentence.

-<img src='https://www.dropbox.com/s/1gwmtls6d14v8qq/Screen%20Shot%202019-11-11%20at%2010.49.46%20PM.png?raw=1'>

 ->10 players comparison table will go here.
-<img src= "https://www.dropbox.com/s/nnsljl3f69p0koi/Screen%20Shot%202019-11-11%20at%2010.14.10%20PM.png?raw=1">

 Abvoe is an image of top rookies from 2017-2018 season and 2018-2019 season, including Atlanta Hawk's Trae Young.
 These rookies' career Winshares were predicted using linear regression (should I say lin reg?).
 Then their prediction was matched with a career winshare of players who have played 10 or more years in the NBA.
 If there were multiple matches, I picked player in roughly the same position (i.e. guard to guard).
 For Ben Simmons, I put both Kevin Love and Amare Stoudemire as I believed it was interesting to see two "big mans" that Ben Simmons can potentially become.